danfuzz/samizdat/doc/samizdat-1/parsing-syntax-semantics.md

 * The parser `{/ f=@foo { <out> :: <out> [[[f]]] } /}` is just like the
   previous example, except it is written with an explicit yield definition.

+#### Running an arbitrary predicate instead of consuming input (terminal)

+As a variant of running code, it is possible to run a boolean predicate, which fails the rule should the predicate be false.
+To do this, place the predicate expression in parentheses preceded by a double ampersand (`&&(...)`).
+The value of the predicate if bound as a variable is always `null`.

+Any bound parsing result variables (see above) that are in scope of the predicate are available to be used in the expression.

+For example:

+* The parser `{/ &&(true) /}` will always succeed, yielding `null` and consuming no input.

+* The parser `{/ x=. &&(isToken(x)) { <> x } /}` will match and yield
+  a single terminal, as long as that terminal is a token.

 #### Future direction: Destructuring bind

 If in the future a "destructuring bind" form is supported, then it